First-order photon condensation in magnetic cavities: A two-leg ladder model: Introduction

 \section{Introduction}

 One of the aims of the paradigm of cavity control is to modify the properties of quantum materials using cavity embedding \cite{cavityqm,BlochReview,Mivehvar2021}.
 In strong coupling regimes, vacuum effects \cite{VacuumReview} can modify the properties of the material even without external illumination, e.g., by affecting magneto-transport of a two dimensional (2D) material \cite{Faist19} or suppressing topological protection of the integer quantum Hall effect \cite{Faist22}.
 Recently, coupling to a cavity mode has been demonstrated to affect the critical temperature and the phase transition in charge-density wave systems~\cite{Fausti_TaS2}.
-Theoretical proposals have focused on the possibility of controlling electronic instabilities and ordered phases by quantum fluctuations of the cavity field, including superconductivity~\cite{Curtis_prl2019,Schlawin_prl2019} and ferro-electricity~\cite{Ashida_prx2020}, or even inducing phase transitions in both light and matter degrees of freedom by onset of the so called \textit{superradiant} phase where the ground state has a macroscopic number of coherent photons.
-The superradiant phase transition, originally introduced in the context of the Dicke model ~\cite{rzazewski_prl_1975_1, rzazewski_pra_1979_2, rzazewski_pra_1981_3} describing an ensemble of two-level atoms collectively coupled to a common cavity mode, has been recently discussed for electronic systems coupled to single-mode cavity~\cite{Hagenmuller11,ciuti_prl_2012,Jaako16,Bamba16,mazza_prl_2019,buzek_prl_2005,rzazewski_prl_2006}.
+Theoretical proposals have focused on the possibility of controlling electronic instabilities and ordered phases by quantum fluctuations of the cavity field, including superconductivity~\cite{Sentef_sciadv2018,Curtis_prl2019,Schlawin_prl2019} and ferro-electricity~\cite{Latini_pnas2021,Ashida_prx2020}, or even inducing phase transitions in both light and matter degrees of freedom by onset of the so called \textit{superradiant} phase where the ground state has a macroscopic number of coherent photons, hence photon condensed phase.
+The equilibrium superradiant phase transition, originally introduced in the context of the Dicke model ~\cite{rzazewski_prl_1975_1, rzazewski_pra_1979_2, rzazewski_pra_1981_3} describing an ensemble of two-level atoms collectively coupled to a common cavity mode, has been recently discussed for electronic systems coupled to single-mode cavity~\cite{Hagenmuller11,ciuti_prl_2012,Jaako16,Bamba16,mazza_prl_2019,buzek_prl_2005,rzazewski_prl_2006}.

-A proper description of the superradiant phase transition requires a gauge invariant framework for the light-matter interaction, an issue which poses key theoretical challenges for truncated models which only retain a subset of degrees of freedom.
+A proper description of photon condensation requires a gauge invariant framework for the light-matter interaction, an issue which poses key theoretical challenges for truncated models which only retain a subset of degrees of freedom.
 In the ultrastrong coupling regime \cite{Kockum19}, where the light-matter coupling is comparable to the transition energies of the atoms, this truncation could lead to violations of gauge-invariance \cite{DeBernardis18b,DiStefano19,Savasta21}, thus questioning the validity of such a description.
-Indeed, the theoretical predictions of superradiance have been hindered by the use of truncated models lacking gauge invariance, leading to inaccurate results.
+Indeed, the theoretical predictions of photon condensation have been hindered by the use of truncated models lacking gauge invariance, leading to inaccurate results.